Skip to content Skip to footer

 For clients who lack digital skills, this barrier can become insurmountable, risking their access to essential financial assistance.

-Barriers to benefits: Emotional and cognitive challenges
+Barriers to benefits: emotional and cognitive challenges

 Another client, dealing with emotional difficulties, struggled through the telephone-based PIP telephone application.
 The rapid questioning and lack of sensitivity left the client feeling overwhelmed, frustrated, and unable to complete the application.